so-okada/twXiv/README.md

 * 	On the use of metadata of arXiv articles, there is the web page of [Terms of Use for arXiv APIs](https://arxiv.org/help/api/tou).
-As of the revision 0.8.0, this says "You are free to use descriptive metadata about arXiv e-prints under the terms of the Creative Commons Universal (CC0 1.0) Public Domain Declaration." and "Descriptive metadata includes information for discovery and
+As of the revision 0.8.0, this says that "You are free to use descriptive metadata about arXiv e-prints under the terms of the Creative Commons Universal (CC0 1.0) Public Domain Declaration." and "Descriptive metadata includes information for discovery and